PrivateGER/patreon-dl/README.md

 Open https://patreon.com/creatornamehere/posts in your browser.
 Now start `patreon-dl` and open the browser console.
 Paste the line of code shown by `patreon-dl` into the console and execute it by pressing ENTER.

 After a few seconds of loading, depending on how many posts the creator has, `patreon-dl` will start downloading all images into the `images` folder.

+## Security

+---

+`patreon-dl` is not distinguishable from normal use for Patreon.
+There is no risk of getting banned or punished for the use of this tool.

+All releases of `patreon-dl` are signed with a PGP key with the fingerprint `CAE625C962F94C67` and can be verified with `gpg --verify <name>.asc`.